From the World Heritage inscription for the Temple of Preah Vihear.

 Universal Value of Preah Vihear Temple

-The Temple of Preah Vihear is considered of important cultural value to Cambodia, and its history.
-This unique architectural complex of temples exhibit one of the best examples of Khmer architecture, along with that of Angkor Wat.
+The Temple of Preah Vihear is considered of important cultural value to Cambodia and its history.
+This unique architectural complex of temples exhibits one of the best examples of Khmer architecture, along with that of Angkor Wat.
 From its plan to the decoration, as well as integration with the natural environment that surrounds it, all of these elements are true to the principles of Khmer architecture.

 Due to its value, it has been the subject of dispute between Thailand and Cambodia.
 This dispute resulted in outbreaks of violence on a periodic basis.
 In fact, there was a military clash in the area in 2008.
 In 2009, it was reported that 66 stones on the temple were damaged due to gunfire from Thai soldiers at the border.
 This long dispute ended in 2013 wherein Cambodia was named as the sole owner of the region, forcing the Thai troops to leave the area.